JetBrains/kotlin/INTEROP.md

 </div>

-This command will produce `zlib.klib` compiled library and `zlib-build/kotlin` directory containing Kotlin source code for the library.
+This command will produce a `zlib.klib` compiled library and `zlib-build/kotlin` directory containing Kotlin source code for the library.

-If behavior for certain platform shall be modified, one may use format like `compilerOpts.osx` or `compilerOpts.linux` to provide platform-specific values to options.
+If the behavior for a certain platform needs to be modified, you can use a format like `compilerOpts.osx` or `compilerOpts.linux` to provide platform-specific values to the options.

-Note, that generated bindings are generally platform-specific, so if developing for multiple targets, bindings need to be regenerated.
+Note, that the generated bindings are generally platform-specific, so if you are developing for multiple targets, the bindings need to be regenerated.

-After generation of bindings they could be used by IDE as proxy view of the native library.
+After the generation of bindings, they can be used by the IDE as a proxy view of the native library.

-For typical Unix library with config script `compilerOpts` will likely contain output of config script with `--cflags` flag (maybe without exact paths).
+For a typical Unix library with a config script, the `compilerOpts` will likely contain the output of a config script with the `--cflags` flag (maybe without exact paths).

-Output of config script with `--libs` shall be passed as `-linkedArgs`  `kotlinc` flag value (quoted) when compiling.
+The output of a config script with `--libs` will be passed as a `-linkedArgs`  `kotlinc` flag value (quoted) when compiling.

 ### Selecting library headers

-When library headers are imported to C program with `#include` directive, all of the headers included by these headers are also included to the program.
+When library headers are imported to a C program with the `#include` directive, all of the headers included by these headers are also included in the program.
-Thus all header dependencies are included in generated stubs as well.
+So all header dependencies are included in generated stubs as well.

-This behaviour is correct but may be very inconvenient for some libraries.
-So it is possible to specify in `.def` file which of the included headers are to be imported.
-The separate declarations from other headers may also be imported in case of direct dependencies.
+This behavior is correct but it can be very inconvenient for some libraries.
+So it is possible to specify in the `.def` file which of the included headers are to be imported.
+The separate declarations from other headers can also be imported in case of direct dependencies.

 #### Filtering headers by globs

-It is possible to filter header by globs.
-The `headerFilter` property value from the `.def` file is treated as space-separated list of globs.
-If the included header matches any of the globs, then declarations from this header are included into the bindings.
+It is possible to filter headers by globs.
+The `headerFilter` property value from the `.def` file is treated as a space-separated list of globs.
+If the included header matches any of the globs, then the declarations from this header are included into the bindings.

 The globs are applied to the header paths relative to the appropriate include